Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 They are also compatible with any 1000-milliliter French press coffee maker and are simple to install.

-Bottom line: Replacement French press filters are great for anyone who owns this coffee maker type.
-While you won’t need to replace the filters often (as long as you clean the press after each use), they’re great if you ever need to switch the old filter out for a fresh one.
+While you won't need to replace the filters often (as long as you clean the press after each use), they're great if you ever need to replace the old filter with a fresh one.

 Pros